Posterior consistency in linear models under shrinkage priors: Sufficient Conditions for Posterior Consistency

-\emph{Horsehoe-like priors}: As defined in \cite{armagan11c}, generalized beta scale mixtures of normals are obtained by the following three equivalent representations:
+As defined in \cite{armagan11c}, generalized beta scale mixtures of normals are obtained by the following three equivalent representations:

 where $a_0,b_0,\xi>0$.
-Due to the representation in (2) and the work by \cite{carvalho2010}, we refer to these priors as \emph{horseshoe-like}.
-The above formulation yields a general family that covers special cases discussed in \cite{johnstone2004}, \cite{griffin2007} and \cite{carvalho2010}.
+Due to the representation in (\ref{rep1}) and the work by \cite{carvalho2010}, we refer to these priors as \emph{horseshoe-like}.
+The above formulation yields a general family that covers special cases discussed in \cite{johnstone2004}, a technical report by Griffin \& Brown (2007) and \cite{carvalho2010}.
 The resulting marginal density on $\beta_j$ is